Pacific Air Forces Australian deputy commander visits Yokota

 |0

-This work, Pacific Air Forces Australian deputy commander visits Yokota [Image 3 of 3], by A1C Samantha White, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Pacific Air Forces Australian deputy commander visits Yokota, by A1C Samantha White, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT